nusratdevo/ecom_system_in_django/README.md

-# Django React BookStore Application
+# Django Ecommerce Store Application

 The application is Developed by following Features: